wely/DevCamp/HOL/node/05-arm-cd/README.md

     From the [azure-xplat-arm-tooling](https://github.com/Azure/azure-xplat-arm-tooling/) repo, open the [raw snippets file](https://raw.githubusercontent.com/Azure/azure-xplat-arm-tooling/master/VSCode/armsnippets.json) and copy the entire contents to your clipboard.

-    Then, paste the contents into VSCode in between the `{}` of the json file.
+    Then, paste the contents into VSCode in between the `{}` of the json file, replacing the existing comment.

     ![image](./media/image-005.gif)

     Save and close the file.
 You will now be able to use snippets in the creation of ARM files.

-1. Now that we have our tooling setup, open `start/azuredeploy.json `.
-This is a skeleton ARM Template, including the four sections Parameters, Variables, Resources, and Outputs.
-Click into the brackets next to Resources and create a linebreak.
-In the new line, type `arm-p` and hit enter to select **arm-plan**.
+1. Now that we have our tooling setup, open `start` -> `azuredeploy.json` in this HOL's folder.
+This is a skeleton ARM Template, including the four sections `parameters`, `variables`, `resources`, and `outputs`.
+Click into the brackets next to `resources` and create a linebreak.
+In the new line, type `arm-p` and hit enter to select `arm-plan`.
 This will create a new App Service Plan, which controls the features and performance of associated Azure Web Apps.

     ![image](./media/image-006.gif)

-    Tap the right arrow key, then hit backspace to remove the `1` from the resource name.
+    Tap the right arrow key, then hit backspace to remove the `1` from the resource name `AppServicePlan1`.

     ![image](./media/image-007.gif)